 I was once alive without the Law; but when the commandment came, sin became alive and I died.
 And the very commandment which was intended to bring life, actually proved to bring death for me.
 For sin, seizing its opportunity through the commandment, beguiled and completely deceived me, and using it as a weapon killed me.

-The deception of sin is cunning.
-At its foundation is ego.
+The deception of sin is cunning, and at its foundation is the ego.
 This makes sense because the path of goodness puts me last.
 The goodness of God does not take but gives.
 It does not hoard for itself but shares generously.
 Sin appeals to our egos by false flattery and promises that cannot be kept.
 The only guarantee that sin can make is that it is an illusion.
 When sin tells me that I deserve vengeance for being wronged, the truth is that vengeance belongs to the Lord.
-When I take that into my own hands I am neither honoring myself nor obeying God.
-When someone tries to tempt us with the pleasures of lust, it fails to mention that those pleasures are in fact damaging and hollow.
+When I take that into my own hands, I am neither honoring myself nor obeying God.
+When we are tempted by the pleasures of lust, sin fails to mention that those pleasures are in fact damaging and hollow.
 Sin tries to convince us that bad behavior can somehow build us up when in fact it does nothing but tear us apart.
 The deception of sin has as its only aim the destruction of mankind.